centreon/centreon-archived/doc/upgrade/from_sources.rst

   Before upgrading Centreon, please make a database backup.

-In order to upgrade Centreon from sources, :ref:`download <download>` the latest Centreon package.
+In order to upgrade Centreon from sources, :ref:`download <downloads>` the latest Centreon package.

 ******************